jonbirge/costack/README.md

 - Script to create the initial dB for Guacamole.
 Ideally, this would be implemented as a container.
 - Mail server with SMTP and web-based back-end
+- Implement as Digital Ocean droplet with automatic configuration
 - Expand to use stacks/kube to support scaling to multiple servers, if desired.

 ## Installation